alexanderghose/mongoose-continue/project-1/project-1-requirements.md

 11. **Checkers** (no AI required - player vs. player is fine)
 12. **Solitaire**
 13. **Battleship** (would require a little AI to implement a computer opponent)

+> Note: the above 7 will require >160 hours of work for a first-time coder, 40-80h for experienced coders

 **It is highly recommended that you choose from the above list, however, if you feel confident and have a game not on the list that you'd like to code, please be sure to get approval from your instructor before starting your planning (wireframes & pseudocode)!**